nextflow-io/training/docs/troubleshoot/01_orientation.md

 ## Getting started

-You will need to move into the `troubleshoot` folder, copy, and unzip the data required for this training.
+You will need to move into the `troubleshoot` folder.

+You will need to copy and unzip the data required for this training.

 !!! question "Exercise"